 You want safe water to come from your water heater, especially if you plan on consuming it.
 The metal anode rod you put in it can significantly affect the water quality.

-Magnesium anode rods reduce chlorine levels in the water, making it healthier to consume.
+Magnesium anode rods can reduce chlorine levels in the water, making it healthier to consume.
 Some studies even show additional health benefits from magnesium, so most health-conscious homeowners prefer magnesium water heater anode rods.

 Magnesium anode rods can sometimes produce a rotten egg smell in the water.
 However, you can fix this quickly by replacing the anode rod.
+If this is a concern, we recommend this option that is highly rated and gets rid of these smells in your water heater tank.

 Also, high aluminum levels in the water can lead to health problems.
 In fact, secondary standards recommend an aluminum concentration of drinking water between .05 – .20 mg/L.